Chinese people in the New York metropolitan area: Manhattan (曼哈頓華埠)

-However, within Manhattan's Chinatown lies Little Fuzhou or The Fuzhou Chinatown on East Broadway and surrounding streets, occupied predominantly by immigrants from the province of Fujian in mainland China.
+However, within Manhattan's Chinatown lies Little Fuzhou or The Fuzhou Chinatown on East Broadway and surrounding streets, occupied predominantly by emigrants from the province of Fujian in mainland China.
 They are the later settlers, from Fuzhou, Fujian, forming the majority of the Chinese population in the vicinity of East Broadway.
 This eastern portion of Manhattan's Chinatown developed much later, primarily after the Fuzhou immigrants began moving in.

 Areas surrounding "Little Fuzhou" consist of Cantonese immigrants from the Guangdong of China; however, the main concentration of people speaking the Cantonese language is in the older western portion of Manhattan's Chinatown.
-Despite the fact that the Mandarin speaking communities were becoming established in Flushing and Elmhurst areas of Queens during the 1980s–1990s and even though the Fuzhou immigrants spoke Mandarin often as well, however, due to their socioeconomic status, they could not afford the housing prices in Mandarin speaking enclaves in Queens, which were more middle class and the job opportunities were limited.
-They instead chose to settle in Manhattan's Chinatown for affordable housing and as well as the job opportunities that were available such as the seamstress factories and restaurants, despite the traditional Cantonese dominance until the 1990s.
-Eventually this pattern was repeated in Brooklyn's Sunset Park Chinatown, but on a much more immense scale.
+Although the Mandarin-speaking communities were becoming established in the Flushing and Elmhurst areas of Queens during the 1980s–1990s, and even though the Fuzhou emigrants spoke Mandarin often as well, however, due to their socioeconomic status, they could not afford the housing prices in Mandarin-speaking enclaves in Queens, which were more middle class, and the job opportunities were limited.
+They instead chose to settle in Manhattan's Chinatown for affordable housing as well as the job opportunities that were available, such as the seamstress factories and restaurants, despite the traditional Cantonese dominance until the 1990s.
+Brooklyn's Sunset Park Chinatown eventually replicated this pattern, albeit on a larger scale.

 The Cantonese dialect that has dominated Chinatown for decades is being rapidly swept aside by Mandarin, the national language of China, which is becoming the lingua franca.
 This can be attributed to the influx of immigrants from Fuzhou who often speak Mandarin, as well as the increase in Mandarin-speaking visitors coming to visit the neighborhood.

 The modern borders of Manhattan's Chinatown are roughly Delancey Street on the north, Chambers Street on the south, East Broadway on the east, and Broadway on the west.